pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocationflags.md

 ### -field Zeroed

 Specifies whether the allocation is to be zero-filled when created.
 Supported starting with Windows 8.

+### -field AllowNotZeroed

+Indicates that the allocation can be created without zeroing the pages.
+Supported starting with Windows 10, version 1903 (WDDM 2.6).

+### -field PhysicallyContiguous

+Indicates that the allocation must be physically contiguous.
+Supported starting with Windows 10, version 2004 (WDDM 2.7).

+### -field NoKmdAccess

+Indicates that the KMD isn't notified about the allocation.
+Supported starting with Windows 10, version 2004 (WDDM 2.7).

+### -field SharedDisplayable

+Indicates that the allocation is a shared, displayable resource.
+Supported starting with Windows 11 (WDDM 3.0).

 ### -field Reserved